The Ultimate Travel Guide to Osaka, Japan

 - JR Kansai Area Pass – This is exclusively offered to foreign tourists.
-This pass gives full access to selected JR trains and buses for 1 to 4 days within stay.
+This pass gives full access to selected JR trains and buses for 1 to 4 days within the stay.
 Purchasing one from the Internet is slightly cheaper compared to purchasing it in Japan.

-- Subways or Trains – Osaka is a large city but it is efficiently covered by nine subway lines.
+- Subways or Trains – Osaka is a large city, but it is efficiently covered by nine subway lines.
 Locals would recommend using the Midosuji Line and Chuo Line, which form a cross across the city.

-- Buses – Icoca cards also work for buses, but passengers can also pay the flat rate ¥210 to board the buses.
+- Buses – Icoca cards also work for buses, but passengers can also pay the flat rate of ¥210 to board the buses.

 Get your JR Pass here:

 - 2 Day JR-West Kansai Rail Pass (KIX Pick Up) (Buy Online)